sufengniu/palmetto-scripts/README.md

 dinstall numpy
 dinstall pip
 dinstall ipdb
-python -m pip install -U scipy # you may need to do export LDFLAGS="-shared" before python -m pip install -U scikit-image dinstall opencv dinstall leveldb
+python -m pip install -U scipy # you may need to do export LDFLAGS="-shared" before.
+If you do set LDFLAGS, clear it before opencv (and maybe even before the next line) with export LDFLAGS="" python -m pip install -U scikit-image dinstall opencv dinstall leveldb